Josephine-coder/quiz-app/Readme.md

 #Quiz Application

-This is a simple quiz application developed during the women techsters fellowship to practicaliza some basic javascript code.
+This is a simple quiz application developed during the women techsters fellowship to practicalize some basic javascript code.